-- Provide administrative support functions to our agency in the areas of accounting, budgeting and finance, procurement, public and legislative relations, and employee benefits in compliance with all state and federal requirements. - Maintain the highest possible customer satisfaction level by meeting customer expectations and by providing quality service delivery. - Maintain a knowledgeable, well-trained workforce whose educational level and skills level are aligned with the agency's service delivery requirements.
+- Provide administrative support functions to our agency in the areas of agency accounting, budgeting and finance, procurement, public and legislative relations, payroll services, human resource services, and employee benefits in compliance with all state and federal requirements. - Maintain the highest possible customer satisfaction level by meeting customer expectations and by providing quality service delivery. - Maintain a knowledgeable, well-trained workforce whose educational level and skills level are aligned with the agency's service delivery requirements.

-- Provide Comptroller General employees with an efficient, user-friendly payroll and employee benefits system.
-Coordinate staff development and training. - Convert the HR/Payroll function from HRIS and STARS to SCEIS. - Receive no audit exceptions in the areas of insurance, procurement, personnel, and finance. - Maintain the highest possible employee (internal customer) satisfaction level. - Provide the training needed to ensure that employees have the skills and knowledge required to perform the functions given top priority in our strategic plan.
+- Provide Comptroller General Office's employees with an efficient, user-friendly payroll and employee benefits system.
+Coordinate staff development and training. - Convert the HR/Payroll function from HRIS and STARS to SCEIS. - Receive no audit exceptions in the areas of insurance, procurement, personnel, and finance. - Maintain the highest possible employee (internal customer) satisfaction level.

-- Converted the agency HR/Payroll functions to SCEIS.
-The conversion required a significant dedication of time for existing staff. - Maintained and provided payroll and insurance benefits records for Comptroller General employees (100 percent of requirements).
-Provided information for all EPMS reviews, reclassifications, and performance increases for covered positions. - Provided 986 hours of professional development training for employees.
-Agency management works to reduce expenses incurred for registration, travel, meals, and lodging for staff training, and commercial acquired professional development.
-Since staff training is needed to maintain and improve job skills and development, the agency actively collaborates with other agencies with similar training needs and requirements, including the Department of Health and Human Services, the State Auditor's Office, and the Department of Revenue.
-Through this collaboration, the agencies have developed and presented inhouse training at very reduced costs and shared the fixed costs of employees attending audio conferences hosted at local sites with other agencies. - By using this collaborative approach and cost cutting measures, our agency has been able to reduce much of its staff training costs, including travel.
-Agency management is aware that the cumulative knowledge gained through experience and education is critical to the successful operation of this agency and will continue to seek ways to provide relevant, low-cost training for its entire staff and for the accounting personnel of other interested agencies.
+- Maintained and provided payroll and insurance benefits records for Comptroller General Office's employees (100 percent of requirements).
+Provided information for all EPMS reviews, reclassifications, and performance increases for covered positions. - Provided 160.50 hours of professional development training for employees.
+Agency management works to reduce expenses incurred for registration, travel, meals, and lodging for staff training.
+Since staff training is needed to maintain and improve job skills and development, the agency actively collaborates with other agencies with similar training needs and requirements, including the Department of Health and Human Services, the State Auditor's Office, the State Retirement System, and the Department of Revenue.
+Through this collaboration, the agencies have developed and presented in-house training at much reduced costs and shared the fixed costs of employees attending audio conferences hosted at state agency sites with other agencies.
+By using this collaborative approach and cost cutting measures, our agency has been able to reduce much of its staff training costs, including travel.
+Agency management is aware that the cumulative knowledge gained through experience and education is critical to the successful operation of this agency and will continue to seek ways to provide relevant, low-cost training for its staff and for the accounting personnel of other interested agencies.